vectordotdev/log-event-json-schema/README.md

 by the [JSON Schema](http://json-schema.org/) specification.
 All modifications to the schema will be submitted through pull requests and tagged as releases.

-We use this schema internally, in our API, to validate and transform incoming JSON messages.
+You can use this schema as a complete, and whole, representation of Timber's normalized log event schema.

-It will not fall out of date.
+As an aside, we use this schema internally for incoming log validation.
+As a result, it will be maintained and up to date.

 ## Contributing